apurba-biswas/dask-geop-sm/README.md

 2. Using aws cli, use the docker image in EC3 to create a sagemaker image `aws --region ${REGION} sagemaker create-image`
-    1. get sagemaker executioner role i.e. ROLE ARN and set to env var
+    1. get sagemaker executioner role i.e. ROLE ARN from AWS console (in Sagemaker)
-    2. provide the docker image in ECR as the sagemaker base image
+    2. provide the docker image in ECR as the base image

 Sagemaker domains are defined per region (/per user) hence we need to specify region above

 3. Create AppImageConfig
-4. Update domain (add to image to json file)
+4. Update domain (add to image dictionary to json file)

 ## Notes